johnerick89/itunes-api-wrapper/README.md

 ## Usage
-To start the Django development server, run the following command:
-`$ python3 manage.py runserver`
+To start the Django development server, run the following command: `$ python3 manage.py runserver`.

 The API will be available at `http://127.0.0.1:8000/`.
 You can access the Django admin panel at `http://127.0.0.1:8000/admin/`.

 ## Endpoints
 ## Artists